 - The Campbell County Senior Center is the best attended in Kentucky and has won numerous state and national awards for innovation.

 - Hundreds of acres of prime land have been preserved as green space, for example, at the new preservation areas at St. Anne's and Hawthorne Crossing.
 A.J.
 Jolly has been expanded, with new horse trails, and a new equestrian camping facility and barn.
-A new Pavilion performance area has been funded by private donations.
+The new Stapleton Pavilion performance area has been added to the park's attractions.

 - The resurfacing schedule is up-to-date for all 200 miles of county roads.